-The Company's 90% owned subsidiary, VanSpar Mining Inc.("VanSpar") in 2016 received 18,000,000 common shares of VRB Energy Inc. ("VRB Energy") a Cayman Islands company and manufacturer of vanadium flow batteries with a factory in Tongzhou (Beijing) China.
+The Company's 90% owned subsidiary, VanSpar Mining Inc.("VanSpar") in 2016 received 18,000,000 common shares of VRB Energy Solutions Inc. ("VRB") a Cayman Islands company and manufacturer of vanadium flow batteries with a factory in Tongzhou (Beijing) China.

-In 2017 VanSpar executed a profit-sharing agreement with a private investor to acquire Additional Shares in VRB Energy.
-Under the profit-sharing agreement, the private investor provided funds required for VanSpar to participate and acquire more shares ("Additional Shares") in VRB Energy's future financing, to maintain VanSpar's original 18% percent interest in VRB Energy.
+In 2017VanSpar executed a profit-sharing agreement with a private investor to acquire Additional Shares in VRB.
+Under the profit-sharing agreement, the private investor will provide funds required for VanSpar to participate and acquire more shares ("Additional Shares") in VRB Energy's future financing, to maintain VanSpar's percentage of interest in VRB.
 Once the Additional Shares are sold in a liquidation event, the investor will be entitled to 80% of the profit (calculated as proceeds of sales minus transaction costs minus the principal fund provided by the private investor plus 7% annual interest) and VanSpar will be entitled to 20% of the profit.
 In case there is no profit or even a loss, VanSpar will not be responsible for repayment of the principal funds provided by the investor.
-In 2017 VanSpar had received a total of US\$900,000 from the private investor to participate in acquisition of 13,953,488 VRB Energy shares.
+In 2017 VanSpar had received a total of US\$900,000 from the private investor to participate in acquisition of 13,953,488 VRB shares.
 The Company has determined this profit-sharing agreement is a joint operation.
 There is no downside risk to the Company as VanSpar does not have obligation to repay the full principal fund, therefore the Company has not recorded the funding provided by the private investor as a financial liability and has not recorded the Additional Shares as a financial asset.

-VanSpar's total 31,953,482 VRB shares represent about 9.9% share interest in VRB Energy.
-Ivanhoe Electric Inc., a company listing in New York Stock Exchange, owns the other 90.1% of VRB Energy.
-The Company valued the 18,000,000 VRB Energy shares it owned as at March 31, 2024 to be \$1,547,442 (December 31, 2023 - \$1,547,442).
+VanSpar's total 31,953,482 VRB shares represent about 9.8% share interest in VRB.
+Ivanhoe Electric Inc., a company listing in New York Stock Exchange, owns the other 91.2% of VRB.
+The Company valued the 18,000,000 VRB shares it owned as at June 30, 2024 to be \$1,547,442 (December 31, 2023 - \$1,547,442).